 Avalanche is recognized as having one of the fastest transaction rates and being stiff competition for the Ethereum platform.
-It is a smart-contract platform, which means that developers can create self-executable programs that process buy and sell agreements, for example.
+The fact that it is a smart-contract platform means that developers can create self-executable programs that process buy and sell agreements, for example.

 How Avalanche Is Different From Other Crypto Platforms

 Avalanche is designed to compete directly with Ethereum.
 The latter was designed and released when far fewer people were using cryptocurrencies, so there were fewer transactions.
 It wasn’t an issue for the protocol to keep up with the transactions, but now Ethereum needs two layers layer to handle all the transactions on the platform.

 Avalanche scales Ethereum’s capacity because it has three blockchains operating under one layer protocol.
 This significantly increases the amount of transactions Avalanche can handle at one time compared to Ethereum, and since it’s on one layer, it increases security as well.

 Avalanche can achieve time to finality — the time it takes one transaction to process from beginning to being irreversible — in a few seconds, according to its blog, faster than any other platform in the blockchain industry.
 This is compared to transactions on Ethereum’s platform typically taking 20 minutes each.
 Avalanche’s speed reduces the fees per transaction, since fewer resources are used.

 As for use cases, one of the most impressive comes from Avalanche’s partnership with the consulting firm Deloitte to improve Federal Emergency Management Agency funding.
 Deloitte will use the Avalanche blockchain to support disaster relief programs.